Die Linke: 2009 federal election

 The party was isolated ahead of the March 2012 presidential election.
 The federal CDU/CSU–FDP government invited the SPD and Greens to agree on an all-party consensus candidate; Die Linke was excluded.
 Those invited eventually agreed to support Joachim Gauck.
 Die Linke again refused to support him.
-SPD chair Sigmar Gabriel once again criticized the party, claiming they harboured "sympathy for the German Democratic Republic."
+SPD chair Sigmar Gabriel once again criticised the party, claiming that they harboured "sympathy for the German Democratic Republic" and were upset over Gauck's role in the investigations about the crimes of the Stasi.
 Die Linke put forward Beate Klarsfeld, a journalist and outspoken anti-fascist who had investigated numerous Nazi war criminals.
 She received 10.2% of the delegate votes.
 Gauck was elected in the first round with 80.4% of votes.

 Die Linke's fortunes began to turn in 2011, and they suffered a string of setbacks and defeats through 2013, particularly in the western states.
 They failed to win seats in Rhineland-Palatinate and Baden-Württemberg, and suffered losses in Bremen, Berlin, and Saarland.
 Crucially, the party lost its seats in the Landtags of Schleswig-Holstein, North Rhine-Westphalia, and Lower Saxony.

 On 11 April 2012, Gesine Lötzsch resigned as party co-leader, citing medical conditions her husband was suffering.
 Klaus Ernst subsequently announced he would not seek re-election as leader at the party congress in June.
 Katja Kipping, who had served as deputy leader since 2007, was elected as co-leader with 67.1% of votes.
 Bernd Riexinger was elected as the other co-leader with 53.5% of votes, winning a narrow contest against Dietmar Bartsch.